husarion/panther_ros/panther_gazebo/README.md

 > **Note**
 >
 > The `percentage` field has a range of 0.0-100.0.
-This differs from the real functioning of Panthera, where, in accordance with the BatteryState message definition, the value is within the range of 0.0-1.0.
+This differs from the real functioning of Panther, where, in accordance with the BatteryState message definition, the value is within the range of 0.0-1.0.

 #### Charging Process